CLSA lifts Gaotu Techedu Inc. [GOTU] price estimate. Who else is bullish?

 CLSA have made an estimate for Gaotu Techedu Inc. shares, keeping their opinion on the stock as Underperform, with their previous recommendation back on March 11, 2022.
 While these analysts kept the previous recommendation, Goldman dropped their target price from $20 to $2.60.
 The new note on the price target was released on July 26, 2021, representing the official price target for Gaotu Techedu Inc. stock.
 Previously, the target price had yet another drop from $19 to $2.70, while CLSA kept a Sell rating on GOTU stock.
 On July 23, 2021, analysts decreased their price target for GOTU shares from 37 to 3.50.

-Gaotu Techedu Inc. [GOTU] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 59.72.
-With this latest performance, GOTU shares gained by 5.50% in over the last four-week period, additionally sinking by -6.50% over the last 6 months – not to mention a drop of -96.87% in the past year of trading.
+Gaotu Techedu Inc. [GOTU] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -8.37.
+With this latest performance, GOTU shares gained by 8.24% in over the last four-week period, additionally sinking by -37.46% over the last 6 months – not to mention a drop of -93.80% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Gaotu Techedu Inc. [GOTU] shares currently have an operating margin of -44.78 and a Gross Margin at +63.46.
 Gaotu Techedu Inc.’s Net Margin is presently recorded at -47.30.